Locations:

 “We’re seeing more patients than ever, including thousands of international patients,” Lansky says.
 “The new building supports our growth so we can continue to enhance the care we provide, as well as the number of patients we see in a day.”

-Cleveland Clinic ophthalmology nurses care for patients of all ages and with diverse backgrounds, varying comorbidities and ophthalmic conditions that require everything from basic eye care to advanced eye surgery.
+Cleveland Clinic ophthalmology nurses care for patients of all ages and backgrounds, varying comorbidities and ophthalmic conditions that require everything from basic eye care to advanced eye surgery.
 Eight nurses work as care coordinators.
 Partnering with Cleveland Clinic’s retina surgeons, they conduct post-procedure follow up and assist with continuity of care.
 They may also scrub in on surgeries.
 Other nursing caregivers serve as circulating nurses in the OR, and some work in the clinic’s photography department, performing image-related injections used for diagnosing patients, assisting with non-OR procedures, and more.

 “In every capacity, our team is integral,” explains Lansky.
 “We get patients and families ready for surgery, we ensure safety in the OR, and we provide discharge instructions after surgery to encourage optimal results.”